patrickpilch/Android-Contacts-Tool/README.md

 ## Usage

-Simply provide the python script with the contacts database filename as an argument, and optionally include the '-csv' argument to create a .csv file.
+Simply provide the python script with the contacts database filename as an argument, and optionally include the `-csv` argument to create a .csv file.
 It will output a file in the same directory with the same filename as the contacts database.

 ## TODO

-Add support for '.VCF' (vCard) contact files.
+Add support for `.VCF` (vCard) contact files.